 - Kimberley Floods The Department of Communities (Communities) is providing emergency welfare services to residents impacted by the Kimberley floods.
-As of 1 February 2023: - Communities is operating three Flood Help Centres (Broome, Fitzroy Crossing and Derby). - 136 people are in Communities' supported emergency accommodation in Broome and Derby. - Since opening the Disaster Relief Houring on the Libertian, 1 February 2023, Communities has responded to a total of 773 calls.
-Since opening the Disaster Relief Hotline on the 11 January 2023 until COB

-- 288 people have been assisted to relocate to alternative safe locations. - 750 properties spanning 17 remote communities and the Fitzroy Crossing town have had electrical safety assessments completed (or currently underway). - Communities is providing rent relief to public housing tenants in Fitzroy Crossing and tenants in impacted remote Aboriginal communities following the floods. - Communities is planning medium to long term accommodation options for people whose homes are uninhabitable due to the floods. - Bushfires At the same time Communities have responded to a number of bushfires requiring Evacuation Centres including: - Cervantes (Nambung) - Armadale - Henderson - · Albany Bakers Junction
+As of 1 February 2023: - Communities is operating three Flood Help Centres (Broome, Fitzroy Crossing and Derby). - 136 people are in Communities' supported emergency accommodation in Broome and Derby. - Since opening the Disaster Relief Hotline on the 11 January 2023 until COB - Since opening the Disaster Relief Hourse on the Friday of 773 calls.
+1 February 2023, Communities has responded to a total of 773 calls. - 189 people have been repatriated. - 288 people have been assisted to relocate to alternative safe locations. - 750 properties spanning 17 remote communities and the Fitzroy Crossing town have had electrical safety assessments completed (or currently underway). - Communities is providing rent relief to public housing tenants in Fitzroy Crossing and tenants in - impacted remote Aboriginal communities following the floods.
+Communities is planning medium to long term accommodation options for people whose homes are uninhabitable due to the floods. - Bushfires At the same time Communities have responded to a number of bushfires requiring Evacuation Centres including: - Cervantes (Nambung) - Armadale - Henderson - Albany Bakers Junction